Nopiming Provincial Park

 - Bird Lake, Beresford Lake, and Tulabi Falls campgrounds are open.
 The walk-in backcountry sites at Tulabi Falls remain closed.

-- Shoe Lake campsites are open.
+- Shoe Lake campsites are open and available for reservations.
 Users should be aware that this area was significantly impacted by the fire and there are minimal trees around some campsites.

 - Black Lake Campground remains closed for nightly and seasonal camping.
 The boat launch is open for day-use.